notonthehighstreet/prdmgt-data-assign-attributes/README.md

 Assuming the basic/data integrity checks pass then we can copy the insert statements generated into SQL file above into the PIM project and apply them using the flyway migration scripts.
 This ensures the data will be added to all environments in a consistent and repeatable way.
+An example can be seen here: https://github.com/notonthehighstreet/prdmgt-data-api/pull/1271